bonusly/un-handbook/README.md

 Bonusly offers a 401k with employer matching through [Guideline](https://www.guideline.com/).
 Bonusly matches 100% of the first 3% contributed, and 50% of the next 2% (for a max employer contribution of 4%).

 ### Professional Development
-Bonusly will reimburse approved professional development expenses, up to $2000 per employee per year.
+Bonusly will reimburse approved professional development expenses, up to $1500 per employee per year.

 ### Wellness
-Bonusly will reimburse approved wellness expenses (e.g. gym membership, yoga classes), up to $500 per employee per year.
+Bonusly will reimburse approved wellness expenses (e.g. gym membership, yoga classes), up to $750 per employee per year.

-### Transit
-Boulder HQ-based employees are eligible for the free [EcoPass program](https://www.bouldercounty.org/transportation/multimodal/bus/ecopass/).
-Employees in other locations are eligible to receive a 25% reimbursement on a monthly transit pass.

 ### Bonusly for Bonusly Employees
 We use Bonusly to recognize one another, as well as automate or streamline many other recognition and incentive programs.
 You can redeem your earnings for gift cards, cash, and charitable donations, and we're always excited about suggestions for new rewards to add to our catalog!